"We are so busy watching out for what's ahead of us that we don't take time to enjoy where we are." Bill Watterson.

 The method of mindfulness meditation I teach is taught by an organisation called Mindfulness Now, which is approved by the British Psychological Society and combines both MBSR and MBCT approaches.

 MBSR was created by professor Jon Kabat Zinn, who is credited as bringing Mindfulness to the western world.
 MBCT was created by professor Mark Williams, a clinical psychologist at Oxford University.

 MBSR stands for Mindfulness Based Stress Reduction which is proven to reduce stress and anxiety as well as chronic pain.
 MBCT stands for Mindfulness Based Cognitive Therapy which is proven to prevent depression from taking hold or preventing depression from reoccurring.

-Through one hour guided meditation workshops, themed courses, and ongoing mindfulness meditation sessions you can bring the benefits of mindfulness to your organisation.
+Through workshops, themed courses, and ongoing mindfulness meditation sessions you can bring the benefits of mindfulness to your organisation.
 As a result, you will notice an improvement in your employees' mental wellbeing as well as in their engagement and productivity, their creativity and overall happiness too.

 If you'd like to hear how wellbeing workshops can help your organisation and employees, book a free taster session with me below.